 FWIW, there are no zucchini photos in my library.
 There are, however, several cabbages, and the Photos app didn’t spot those either.
 It did successfully offer me the option to search vegetables, fruits, and melons (!) to find them, though.

 The new photo search in iOS 12 is not only way more powerful, but also a lot easier to use, which is a rare combination.
-Perhaps that whole melon=cabbage business will be fixed before the public release, but even so, I use Photos search festers every day, and they are pretty awesome already.
+I use Photos’ search features every day, and it’s pretty awesome.
+You can even search your photos using Siri.